anycable/docs.anycable.io/docs/editions.md

 - **[Pro](./pro.md)** — the same server with a denser memory model, cluster features, and extra protocols.
 A drop-in replacement for the open-source binary.
 - **[AnyCable+](https://plus.anycable.io)** — Pro as a managed service, so you do not operate the server yourself.
 Free tier available.
+Provision servers from the terminal with the [AnyCable+ CLI](./plus/cli.md).

 ## Which one